12 missing from capsized ship after 6 rescued off Louisiana

 “That’s challenging under any circumstance,” Watson said.
 “We don’t know the degree to which that contributed to what happened, but we do know those are challenging conditions to be out in the maritime environment.”

-The bulky vessel with three long legs it can lower to the sea floor to become an offshore platform flipped over Tuesday afternoon miles south of Port Fourchon, a major base for the U.S. oil and gas industry.
+The bulky vessel that has three long legs it can lower to the sea floor to become an offshore platform flipped over Tuesday afternoon miles south of Port Fourchon, a major base for the U.S. oil and gas industry.

 One worker was found dead on the surface of the water, Watson said at a news conference Wednesday.
 Asked about the prospects of the missing crew, he said: “We are hopeful.
 We can’t do this work if you’re not optimistic, if you’re not hopeful.”

+Divers were heading to the local area Wednesday afternoon, Coast Guard spokesman Petty Officer John Micheli said.

-Lafourche Parish President Archie Chaisson III said time is critical in the rescue effort because more rough weather was in the forecast.
+Lafourche Parish President Archie Chaisson III said time was critical in the rescue effort, especially because more rough weather was in the forecast.

 “The hope is that we can bring the other 12 home alive,” Chaisson said.

-Marion Cuyler, the fiancée of crane operator Chaz Morales, was waiting with wives and family of other missing workers at a fire station near a landing site where helicopters were coming and going.
-She said she talked to her fiancée before he left Tuesday.
+Marion Cuyler, the fiancée of crane operator Chaz Morales, was waiting with family of other missing workers at a Port Fourchon fire station near a landing site where helicopters were coming and going.
+She said she talked to her fiancé before he left Tuesday.

 “He said that they were jacking down and they were about to head out, and I’m like, ‘The weather’s too bad.
 You need to come home.’
 And he’s like, ‘I wish I could.’”

-The relationship of all on board to ship owner Seacor Marine was not immediately clear.
+The relationship of those on board to ship owner Seacor Marine was not immediately clear.
 The ship, which can work in up to 195 feet (59 meters) of water, can carry a crew of 12, two “special personnel” and 36 passengers, according to the company website.
-An employee who answered the phone Wednesday morning at Houston-based Seacor Marine said he had no immediate information he could share.
+An employee who answered the phone Wednesday morning at the Houston-based company said he had no immediate information he could share.

 While noting the harsh weather conditions, Watson said its role in the capsizing was under investigation.
 The vessel left Port Fourchon at 1:30 p.m.
 Tuesday, bound for Main Pass off the southeast Louisiana coast, he said.